guimanaira/guimanaira/README.md

 ## I'm Ariana Costa — Data Analystic, Cloud & IA Enthusiast 👩‍💻✨

-As an aspiring professional in the field of Data, Cloud and Artificial Intelligence, I seek to combine analytical thinking with creativity to transform information into intelligent and accessible solutions.
+I'm a purpose-driven professional with over 10 years of healthcare experience, now transitioning into Data Analysis.
+My goal is to combine hands-on expertise with data and technology to transform information into intelligent, human-centered decisions.
-I have a special interest in exploring the potential of Generative AI to create innovative experiences and automate processes in an ethical and efficient way.
+I'm building skills in Excel, Power BI, and Data Analytics—focused on generating strategic insights and evidence-based solutions that drive results and create positive impact.
+With an analytical, collaborative, and results-oriented approach, I want to contribute to teams that value innovation, continuous learning, and digital transformation in healthcare.
-My focus is on continuous learning, developing data-driven solutions, and applying best practices that connect technology with people — generating real value and positive impact.
+I'm also deeply interested in Data, Cloud, and Artificial Intelligence.
+I'm particularly excited about leveraging Generative AI to create innovative experiences and automate processes ethically and efficiently—always connecting technology and people to generate real value.

 ## 💻 Skill Stack
 <div align="left">